platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/service-configuration.md

   {{< /note >}}

-Platform.sh provides _managed services_, and each service comes with considerable default configuration that you will not have to include yourself in `services.yaml`.
+Platform.sh provides _managed services_, and each service comes with considerable default configuration that you don't need to include yourself in `services.yaml`.

-Next, you will next need to tell Platform.sh how to build and deploy your application using the `.platform.app.yaml` file.
+Next, you next need to tell Platform.sh how to build and deploy your application using the `.platform.app.yaml` file.

 {{< guide-buttons next="I've configured my services" >}}